 The internet has made northern hemisphere fashion information and clothes available to everyone in the world at the same time.
 Shops in Australia selling high end European and American designer labels, for example, have to have the current northern hemisphere styles available as they’re released or be in danger of losing sales to the internet.

-However there is also a growing number of great southern hemisphere designers such as Alana Hill, Carla Zampatti, George Gross and Lisa Ho who take the current runway trends and interpret them to be relevant for the southern hemisphere season and the local lifestyle.
+However there is also a growing number of great southern hemisphere designers such as Alana Hill, Carla Zampatti, and George Gross who take the current runway trends and interpret them to be relevant for the southern hemisphere season and the local lifestyle.

 I live in Sydney, Australia, so my southern hemisphere new fashion trend information comes from my observations of what’s in the shops, what friends are wearing and people watching here in Sydney.
 These observations are supplemented with my favorite fashion trend resources including magazines and websites.